 While working in the field you can easily carry logs or timber on your shoulder as the Barn Coat has double weaved material on the shoulder joints.
 Thanks to Patagonia’s use of long bast Hemp fibers the Iron Forge Coat is 25 percent more abrasion resistant than conventional cotton.
 Hemp provides toughness and durability combined with a familiar feeling of soft cotton.
 Together you get a coat that can easily be worn for long periods of time no matter what the workday throws your way.

 Surprisingly the Hemp material really moves with your body for a nice natural fit.
 I even did a few hikes in the Barn Coat without having to worry about the jacket getting ripped or snagged while walking through tight trees.

 Patagonia Workwear Features

 The Iron Forge Barn Coat comes with a total of 6 pockets to hold your gear.
 Four pockets are located on the front of the coat with a fifth zippered pocket on the inside and a unique reach around pocket on the back that would be a perfect place to store building plans, a small lunch or better yet a coffee mug.

-If you’re a fan of the Patagonia brand, and are looking for the same reliability you’ve come to expect from Patagonia over the years.
-The Men’s Iron Forge Barn Coat ($199) that’s designed for working in tough conditions will be a nice addition to your work attire.
+If you’re a fan of the Patagonia brand and are looking for the same reliability you’ve come to expect from Patagonia over the years.
+The Men’s Iron Forge Barn Coat ($199) that are designed for working in tough conditions will be a nice addition to your work attire.
 The Patagonia Workwear line is a uniform for men & women that tend to work hard and play even harder.

 Need a way to keep notes while on the job site?
 Patagonia came up with the Iron Forge Field Journal write in the rain booklet.